TNanukem/scikit-net/paper/paper.md

 - A `semi-supervised` package responsible for semi-supervised learning tasks where one have a small set of labeled data.

-- A `utils` package with some auxiliar functions for the other packages.
+- A `utils` package with some auxiliary functions for the other packages.

 As of the version 0.1.0, the following algorithms are implemented: